threeport/threeport/docs/docs/faq.md

 Today, Amazon Web Services is the only supported cloud provider.
 See our [roadmap](https://github.com/threeport/threeport/blob/main/ROADMAP.md) for plans to support others.

-## Does my team have to support Threeport to use it?

-See our [Managed Threeport](./managed-threeport.md) page for an up-to-date list of providers that offer managed Threeport solutions.

 ## Where did the name "Threeport" come from?